Table of Contents

 Set a fixed IP address for the Shelly in the router (local LAN network) and restart the Shelly.
 See 4G Router Configuration.

-Save the above-defined IP preceded by http://, the username and password chosen in additional parameters formatted as below:
+Save the above-defined IP preceded by http://, the username and password chosen in additional parameters as formatted below:

 {